Review - Flatwave Air antenna Posted 8/28/13

 8/28/13 Comment by Denny.
 The Winegard FlatWave Air outdoor antenna just arrived and we are testing it now.
 I will post the test results this evening.

 8/28/13 We just finished testing the new Flatwave Air antenna.
-I have to say, the FlatWave Air is the best antenna we have ever tested that comes housed in a box.
-For it's size (14"x14"x4") it performs excellent.
+I have to say, for it's size (14"x14"x4") it performs good..
 However, there are some short comings you should be aware of.
-The VHF signal performance is not as good as the EZ HD antenna and it's slightly more directional than the EZ HD antenna so aiming the antenna correctly is important.
+The VHF signal performance is not nearly as good as the EZ HD antenna and it's more directional than the EZ HD antenna so aiming the antenna correctly is important.
+If the TV transmitter locations are more than 10 degrees apart you may not want to use the Winegard FlatWave Air.
 Aim the front of the Flatwave Air towards the TV transmitters.

 Click image to enlarge

-We tested 9 UHF signal channels and the FlatWave never scored better than the EZ HD, there were 5 ties and the EZ HD outscored the FlatWave on 4 of the 9 UHF channels.
-The UHF reception is very close with a edge to the EZ HD.
+We tested 9 UHF signal channels and the FlatWave never scored better than the EZ HD.
+There were 5 ties and the EZ HD outperformed the FlatWave on 4 of the 9 UHF channels.
+The UHF reception is close with the edge to the EZ HD antenna.

-All in all I'm very impressed with this antenna.
-I thought it would be another gimmick antenna but it's not.
-It really works.
-The FlatWave Air is a very good antenna for its size and shape.
-There are a lot of situations where it is ideally suited.
-However, be aware the VHF performance is sub par compared to the EZ HD antenna.
-I highly recommend the Flatwave Air for TV signals rated strong for both VHF and UHF signal reception and strong and moderate for UHF signal reception on the FCC signal analyzer.
+The FlatWave Air is a good antenna considering its size and shape.
+There are situations where it is ideally suited.
+However, be aware the VHF performance is sub par compared to the EZ HD antenna and it's more directional.

 8/29/13 Comment.
 Thanks for the review.
 I am considering this antenna.
 I live 30 miles north of 30 Boston, which is all UHF.